Representations of Hermitian Commutative *-Algebras by Unbounded Operators: A Sufficient Criterion for Essential Normality

 \section{\textbf{A Sufficient Criterion for Essential Normality}}

-If $a$ is a Hermitian element of a $*$-algebra $A$ and if either $\iu$ or $-\iu$ does not belong to $\mathrm{sp}(a)$ then neither of them belongs to $\mathrm{sp}(a)$.
-(Because for an arbitrary element $b$ of $A$, one has $\mathrm{sp} (b^*) = \overline{\mathrm{sp} (b)}$ as is easily seen.)
+If $a$ is a Hermitian element of a \st-algebra $A$ and if either $\iu$ or $-\iu$ does not belong to $\s(a)$ then neither of them belongs to $\s(a)$.
+(Because for an arbitrary element $b$ of $A$, one has $\s (b^*) = \overline{\s (b)}$ as is easily seen.)

-\begin{proposition} Let $\pi$ be a representation of a $*$-algebra $A$ in a pre-Hilbert space $H$.
-Assume that $a$ is a Hermitian element of $A$ whose spectrum does not contain $\iu$ or $-\iu$.
+\begin{proposition} Let $\pi$ be a representation of a \st-algebra $A$ on some pre-Hilbert space $H$.
+Assume that $a$ is a Hermitian element of $A$ whose spectrum does not contain either $\iu$ or $-\iu$.
 Then $\pi (a)$ is essentially self-adjoint. \end{proposition}